APPRENTICESHIP TRAINING UNDER JESUS CHRIST

 The Lord Jesus came into the world to set up His Kingdom.
-At His first coming into the world, the Lord Jesus set up His spiritual kingdom in the hearts of all those who believe, receive and surrender to Him as their Lord and Saviour.
+At His first coming into the world, the Lord Jesus set up His spiritual kingdom in the hearts of all those who believed, received and surrendered to Him as their Lord and Saviour.

 But, at His second coming into the world the Lord Jesus would set up His everlasting physical kingdom on the earth.